Pulque: Decline

 In spite of its former popularity, pulque represents only 10% of the alcoholic beverages consumed in Mexico today.
 Pulque is still consumed in Mexico, mostly in the central highlands and predominantly in rural and poor areas.
 It has acquired a general connotation of being something for the lower class, while consumption of European-style beer flourished throughout the 20th century.

 The complex and delicate fermentation process of pulque had always limited the product's distribution, as it does not keep long and agitation during transport speeds degradation.
 Since pre-Hispanic times, its consumption has mostly been limited to the central highlands of Mexico.

 The decline of pulque began in the first decade of the 20th century, when the Mexican Revolution caused a decline in its production.
 In the 1930s, the government of Lázaro Cárdenas campaigned against pulque, as part of an effort to reduce alcoholic consumption in general.
 But the most decisive factor to the decline of pulque has been the introduction of beer.

 European immigrant beer brewers in the early 20th century had their own campaign against the native pulque, claiming that pulque producers used a muñeca (doll), a textile bag containing human or animal feces which was placed in the aguamiel to hasten the fermentation process.
-Some pulque producers have insisted that the muñeca is completely a myth, but modern historians suggest that it did happen, although only rarely.
+Some pulque producers have insisted that the muñeca is a complete fabrication, but modern historians suggest that it did happen, although only rarely.
 Beer producers promoted the idea that pulque was generally made this way, generally by word of mouth and insinuation.
 This was done to inhibit pulque sales and to promote the consumption of beer, which they claimed was "rigorously hygienic and modern".